 One reason we chose to travel to Barcelona with our baby was that we could get around without needing to travel with a car seat.
 We could get everywhere we wanted in Barcelona by walking or via public transit.
 This is one thing that makes traveling in Europe with a baby so amazing.

 Barcelona is a very walkable and stroller-friendly city.
 Even the cobblestone streets in Barri Gotic (the Gothic Quarter), were not a major issue with our rented stroller.
 A few of the sidewalks are narrow and are only wide enough for one person, but you will find the locals and tourists alike will always move aside to make room for you and your stroller.

-Your best bet is to get a centrally located hotel or Airbnb and walk or take public transportation everywhere you want to go.
-If this isn’t possible, request a taxi with a car seat if you are not traveling with your own.
+Your best bet is to find baby-friendly accommodation in central Barcelona and walk or take public transportation everywhere you want to go.
+If this isn’t possible, phone a Barcelona taxi company and request a taxi with an infant car seat.

 Public Transportation in Barcelona

-To ride the public transportation system in Barcelona you have several choices:
+To ride the public transportation system in Barcelona with a baby you have several choices:

-Single ride Zone 1 tickets cost €2.40 and can be bought at all the stations, plus directly from the driver if you are taking the bus.
-Zone 1 tickets cover the majority of the attractions and also includes the airport.
+Single ride Zone 1 TMB tickets cost €2.40 and can be bought at all the stations, plus directly from the driver if you are taking the bus.
+Zone 1 tickets cover the majority of top things to do in Barcelona and also includes the El-Prat Airport.
 Once your ticket is validated, you can freely change metro lines and even change from metro to bus (but not the other way around) within a 75 minute time period.